ericphanson/AllocArrays.jl/README.md

 - Just as with all usage of Bumper.jl, the user is responsible for only using `reset!` when newly allocated arrays truly will not escape
   - with AllocArrays this can be slightly more subtle, because within a `with_allocator` with a bump allocator  block, `similar` calls on `AllocArray` or `CheckedAllocArray`s will allocate using the bump allocator.
 Thus, one must be sure that none of those allocations leak past a `reset!`.
 The simplest way to do so is to be sure no allocations of any kind escape from a `reset!` block.
 You can pass in pre-allocated memory and fill that.
-- Using an `UncheckedBumpAllocator` is not safe if allocations may occur concurrently.
+- Using an `UncheckedBumperAllocator` is not safe if allocations may occur concurrently.
 Since you may not know all the `similar` calls present in the code, this is a-priori dangerous to use.
-- Using `BumpAllocator` provides a semi-safe alternative simply by using a lock to control access to `buf`.
+- Using `BumperAllocator` provides a semi-safe alternative simply by using a lock to control access to `buf`.
 In this way, the single buffer `buf` will be used to allocate for all `similar` calls (even across threads/tasks).
     - However, `reset!` must be called outside of the threaded region, since deallocation in the bump allocator (via `reset!`) on one task will interfere with allocations on others.